danking/hail-cloud-docs/how-to-cloud-with-hail.md

 hailctl dataproc submit step3.py
 ```

-This same strategy can be used for Hail pipeline that contain some operations
+This same strategy can be used for Hail pipelines that contain some operations
 that need many workers and some operations that need few workers.

 ### Estimating Time and Cost